6Morpheus6/pinokio-wiki/README.md

 The Terminal / Server displays all processes, errors and details about the App.
 Here you can also stop and restart the App again by clicking the **Stop** / **Run** button on the top.

+#### Wifi Sharing

+Applications with Script version 1.1 and higher now support Wifi Sharing and can be accessed via mobile phone or other devices within the local network.
+To access Pinokio and these Applications via Wifi, it is needed to grant access for the device in the first place.
+This can be done by clicking Wifi sharing on the main page of Pinokio at the top right corner and scanning the given QR Code.
+For LAN connections within the local network, this step can be skipped.

+- ***Wifi sharing*** will open the public URL to remote control the app with your mobile phone or tablet.
+- ***Open Session*** opens the App only with the local URL.
+- Additionally to the local URL address a proxy address appears in the terminal to access the app within the local network.

 #### Update, Reinstall, Factory Reset and Delete